-The administrator of the plan (the administrator) is responsible for the preparation and fair presentation of these financial statements in accordance with the financial reporting provisions of Section 76 of Regulation 909 of the Pension Benefits Act (Ontario).
+The administrator of the plan (the administrator) is responsible for the preparation and fair presentation of these financial statements in accordance with the basis of accounting disclosed in Note 2.
 This includes determining that the applicable financial reporting framework is acceptable for the preparation of the financial statements in these circumstances, and for such internal control as the administrator determines is necessary, to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.